 The poem studied here is ‘A Visitor arrives’ by Du Fu.
-It was written about 760CE after the famous poet moved to his famous thatched hut ➚ near Chengdu, Sichuan; you can still go and visit the hut.
-We have chosen this poem because it lacks the historical allusions that are present in many Tang poems, these are difficult to convey to a modern audience.
+It was written about 760CE after the poet moved to his famous thatched hut ➚ that can still be visited near Chengdu, Sichuan.
+We have chosen this poem because it lacks the historical allusions that are present in many Tang poems which are difficult to convey to a modern audience.
 Often they mention a place, a person or an event in Chinese history which to a Chinese will immediately give a rich context but this is lost on the rest of us.

 A poem can even use the shape of characters to give a visual style.
 As in English it will often use rhymes at the end of lines to give structure.
 In this case there is a repeated ‘ei’ sound on alternate line endings.
 All eight lines have seven characters, making a pleasing regular shape on the paper.
-This is a regular form Jintishi ➚ 近体诗 for a shi poem ➚ and there is a pattern to the tones on the characters and the overall structure.
+This is an example of the Jintishi ➚ 近体诗 regular form for a shi poem ➚ and there is a pattern to the tones on the characters as well as the overall structure.

 However, a lot of changes have crept in over a thousand years.
 Some of the modern 'simplified' characters are not the same as the ones Du Fu would have known and used.
-Pinyin uses the Beijing dialect and just as with Shakespeare, pronunciation has changed, if indeed Du Fu used the Beijing area dialect.
+Pinyin uses the Beijing dialect and just as with Shakespeare, pronunciation has changed (if indeed Du Fu used the Mandarin dialect).
 Careful analysis requires taking all this into account, and all that is beyond this short introduction.

-Here is the same poem laid out with a Chinese character font and underneath the pinyin representation.
+Here is the poem laid out with a Chinese character font and underneath the pinyin representation.

 Translating an ancient Chinese poem into English is not an easy task, quite apart from the very different type of language and the age of the poem there are all sorts of decisions to make.
 Do you go for an accurate transcription, where each character in Chinese is represented in English by words in roughly the same order?
 Or do you use modern English to try to capture the spirit of the poem?